Migos-World-Labs/HederaNftTrackerBot/replit.md

   - Verified all KOKO tracked collections (The Ape Anthology, Kekistan, HeliSwap Pool Tokens, Klaytn Invasion) have zero recent sales
   - Confirmed Kabila marketplace successfully converts imageCid fields from IPFS to HTTP URLs for Discord display
   - Cleaned up excessive debugging logs while maintaining error detection capabilities
+- July 16, 2025: Comprehensive debugging and optimization of The Ape Anthology sales detection
+  - Extended monitoring timeframe from 5 minutes to 6 hours to catch sales from earlier in the day
+  - Increased API data fetching from 50 to 100 sales per marketplace for better historical coverage
+  - Fixed SentX API string "null" buyer address filtering issue that was blocking some sales detection
+  - Enhanced collection name matching as fallback when SentX API returns undefined token IDs
+  - Added comprehensive debugging to track specific collection activity and identify API response issues
+  - Determined The Ape Anthology shows 35 recent activities but zero actual completed sales (all listings/offers/bids)
+  - Confirmed bot is working correctly - only posts completed sales transactions, not marketplace listings or offers
+  - System now optimized to detect any future Ape Anthology sales immediately when they occur

 ## Documentation Structure